PelionIoT/connected-lights-cloud/docs/4_connectivity.md

-# Adding connectivity
+# Adding Device Management

-Now that you've built the basic circuit and written the code to control that circuit, you can add connectivity to the project.
-Pelion Device Management is a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
-Libraries are available for a variety of connectivity methods, including Ethernet, Wi-Fi and cellular.
-You also can add new connectivity methods with the [unified networking APIs](https://os.mbed.com/docs/mbed-os/latest/apis/network-socket.html) in Mbed OS.
+Now that you've built the basic circuit and written the code to control that circuit, you can add device management to the project.
+Part of Arm's IoT Platform is Pelion Device Management, a unified solution to connect and manage devices to the internet and communicate with them, regardless of the underlying connectivity technology used.
+For the device to connect to Pelion Device Management, you need the [Device Management Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html), a cross-platform library that runs on a variety of RTOS's (including Mbed and FreeRTOS) and Linux.

+<span class="notes">**Note:** The library is already included in the project (see `mbed-cloud-client.lib` file in the project directory) so you are ready to start writing code !</span>

+First, let's start by obtaining the necessary certificate in order for the device to securely connect to Pelion Device Management.

 ## Obtaining a device certificate